OdinsonJay/kotlin-web-site/README.md

 - `yarn test:visual` to compare pages with base screenshots.
 Base screenshots are in `test/visual`.
 - `yarn test:visual:headed` to run visual test in headed mode.
 - `yarn test:visual:update` to update all screenshots, for example, when the page has been changed.
-- `yarn ci:visual` to run visual test in CI environments.
+- `yarn ci:visual` to run visual test in CI environments. # verbose-computing-machine